Angels - Phillies Prediction, Odds, Pick, How To Watch

-The Los Angeles Angels head to the City of Brotherly Love to begin their series with the Philadelphia Phillies.
+The Philadelphia Phillies look to extend their winning streak to five games today as they face the Los Angeles Angels.
 It is time to continue our MLB odds series with an Angels-Phillies prediction, pick, and how-to-watch.

-The Angels took two of three games from the Mets over the weekend.
-It has been a disappointing season for the Angels, and one that is now littered with injuries.
-Shohei Ohtani will not pitch again this year, while Mike Trout, Anthony Rendon, and CJ Cron have all been out recently as well.
-The Angels are now 63-68 on the season.
-That places them 11.5 games behind the division-leading Mariners and 10.5 games behind the Rangers and Astros in the Wild Card race.
+Last night the Angels struck first, scoring in the first inning on a Luis Rengifo single that scored Shohei Ohtani.
+Trea Turner hit a home run in the bottom of the first to tie the game at one.
+The Angels took the lead again in the fourth inning on a two-run single, but Bryce Harper's two-run home run tied it again in the fourth inning.
+Trea Turner would add his second home run of the game in the bottom of the fifth, in what would be the deciding runs.
+The two-run shot gave the Phillies a 5-3 lead.
+The Angels would get a run back in the seventh but ultimately would fall 6-4.

-Meanwhile, the Phillies are coming in off a sweep of the Cardinals over the weekend.
-The Phillies have now won seven of their last ten games, and five of their last six overall.
-This places them at 72-58 on the season.
-While it is 12.5 games behind the Braves in the division, the Phillies have the top Wild Card spot.
-They are three games better than the second Wild Card Cubs, and 3.5 over the Diamondbacks.
-They also have a five-game lead over the first team out of the playoffs currently the Giants.
+With the win, the Phillies are now well in control of a Wild Card spot.
+They are 73-59, giving them a five-game lead over the Giants, the first team out.

 Here are the Angels-Phillies MLB odds, courtesy of FanDuel.